 “A translator?
 No need, I am bilingual.”
 You can’t imagine the number of people who use this argument to dismiss or ignore their translation needs.

-“A translator?
-No need, I am bilingual.”
-You can’t imagine the number of people who use this argument to dismiss or ignore their translation needs.
 In our prospecting efforts, this represents perhaps a third of explanations for refusal.
-When I’m dealing with this type of response, very often I respond by email, with some arguments that I believe are strong enough to make my contact think.
+When I’m dealing with this type of response, very often I respond by email, with some arguments that I believe are strong enough to make my contact think twice.
 Often, I have the distinct impression that my words fall on deaf ears.

 Are you sufficiently bilingual to be able to do a translation?